Skip to Content

 Our Mission

-In the spirit of the Sisters of Charity of St. Augustine, the St. Vincent Charity Medical Center family is dedicated to the healing ministry of Jesus.
-As Caregivers we serve with a deep respect for the dignity and value of all persons, we are focused on quality care, dedicated to the poor and committed to continuing education.
+In the spirit of the Sisters of Charity of St. Augustine, the St. Vincent Charity Community Health Center family is dedicated to the healing ministry of Jesus.
+We serve with a deep respect for the dignity and value of all persons, we are focused on quality care, dedicated to the poor and committed to continuing education.

 Our Vision